Kaekh/dst-server/README.md

 ## Setup

 You'll need to bind a local directory to the Docker container's `/opt/dst/.klei/DoNotStarveTogether` directory.
-This directory will hold the following directories:
+This directory will hold the following files:

--   `/Logs` - folder with history logs
+-   `Caves` - Folder with config and log files for the caves server.
--   `/Saves` - folder with server files
+-   `Master` - Folder with config and log files for the master server.
--   `/Server` - folder with server options
+-   `adminlist.txt` - File with the list of server admins.
+You can add an admin by writing their KleiID (one per line) and restarting the server (Example: KU_ad39dik).
--   `/backups` - folder with backups
+-   `blocklist.txt` - File with the list of blocked players.
+You can block a player by writing their KleiID (one per line) and restarting the server (Example: KU_ad39dik).
--   `/db` - folder with database of game
+-   `cluster.ini` - File with the cluster configuration.
+Don't edit this file directly; change Docker environment variables instead, as they will overwrite it.
--   `/options.ini` - file with configuration to start up server
+-   `cluster_token.txt` - File with your [server token.](https://github.com/Kaekh/dst-server/tree/main?tab=readme-ov-file#klei-account)
--   `/server-console.txt` - file with logs of server
+-   `whitelist.txt` - File with the priority players.
+They will be able to join when the server is full.
+You can add a player to the whitelist by writing their KleiID (one per line) and restarting the server (Example: KU_ad39dik).

 ```bash